atata-framework/atata.io/_posts/2018-10-21-upgrading-atata-to-1.0.0.md

 It is important, as these packages were also updated to 1.0.0 version considering changes of primary Atata package.

-## WebDriver and Atata Obsolete Functionality Cleanup
+## WebDriver and Atata obsolete functionality cleanup

 The following 3 issues made cleanup of obsolete and deleted functionality: